aarong/feedme-client/DEV.md

   or `connected` to `disconnected`.

-  When the transport emits a `disconnect` event due to a library call to `transport.disconnect(err)`, the transport must emit the event with the `err` argument supplied by the library.
-When the library calls `transport.disconnect()` without an `err` argument, the transport must emit the event with no arguments.
+  When the transport emits a `disconnect` event due to a library call to `transport.disconnect(err)`, the transport must pass the `err` argument supplied by the library as an event argument.
+If the library calls `transport.disconnect()` without an `err` argument, then the transport must emit the `disconnect` event with no arguments.

-  When the transport emits a `disconnect` event due to a failure of its internal communication mechanism, whether during an attempt to connect to the server or after a connection has been established, the transport must emit the event with an argument of the form
-  `Error("FAILURE: Transport-specific error message")`.
+  When the transport emits a `disconnect` event because its connection to the server has failed, it must emit the event with an argument of the form `Error("FAILURE: Transport-specific error message")`.
 The transport is free to attach additional diagnostic information to the error object.